 I’ve put together a list of considerations for first time globetrotters who are looking at dipping their toe into the addictive world of horse travel.
 In this day and age time is precious and holidays are like gold dust.
 Especially if you only have a couple of weeks a year away from your desk you want to choose the very best holiday to spend your time and money on.
 It’s a no brainer for me, if you love to ride, you’ll love to explore different regions, cultures, faraway lands from the back of a horse.

-We have a portfolio of thirty rides and this list continues to grow.
+We have a portfolio of over forty rides and this list continues to grow.
 Our riding holidays are road tested first hand to make sure they tick every box in terms of quality.
 I can understand when viewing our rides, you may get overwhelmed at the number of choices and what best ride would suit your ability, budget and expectations so I’ve put together this post to help make your decision.

 - Riding experience